Mangopay/api-docs/page/21_response-codes.md

 You can currently pay and wire funds in these currencies: EUR, USD, GBP, PLN, CHF, NOK, SEK, DKK

 The [ISO_4217](https://en.wikipedia.org/wiki/ISO_4217) format is expected

-### How to use the MANGOPAY REST API
-We designed the Mangopay API in a very RESTful way, so that your user experience is simple and straightforward (Wikipedia).
-You are able to:

-* Submit data requires an **HTTP POST** request
-* Retrieve data requires an **HTTP GET** request
-* Change data requires an **HTTP PUT** request

-Requests must be sent using `Content-Type` "application/json".
-The request and response body encoding is always UTF-8.

 ## Response codes
 The following HTTP codes are used by the API to respond to requests: